jvineis/functional_gene_db/README.md

     python remove-redundant-ids.py dsrB_ncbi_parks.fa dsrB_ncbi_parks-nonredundant.fa
     python filter-dsrB-using-blast.py dsrB_ncbi_parks-nonredundant.faa ncbi-parks-dsrb-blast-truehits.txt dsrB_ncbi_parks-nonredundant-blastfilter.faa

 3.Now run famsa and do other awesome stuff.
+But remember that famsa requires you to remove some of the characters that you like in you fasta file.
+This works most of the time.

+    sed 's/\|/_/g' dsrB_ncbi_parks-nonredundant-blastfilter.faa | sed 's/:/_/g' > dsrB_ncbi_parks-nonredundant-blastfilter-sed.faa

 # Build a Phyloseq Object using the output nodes from MED and vsearch taxonomic assignment